Tunji Olurin: Military career

 After the coup, he was appointed the Military Governor of Oyo State (1985–1988).
 During his tenure as governor, he was a member of the National Council of States.

 In 1987, he set up a committee that in 1988 recommended the establishment of what became the Ladoke Akintola University of Technology.

 In 1990, Olurin became the General officer commanding the 3rd Armoured Division in Jos and a member of the Armed Forces Ruling Council.

 He served as a Field Commander in the ECOMOG Peacekeeping Force in Liberia from December 1992 to September 1993, when he was relieved by Brigadier General John Nanzip Shagaya.

 He used his trusted relationship with the Nigerian head of state, General Ibrahim Babangida, to obtain more troops for the mission, and by January 1993 had 16,000 troops under his command of whom 12,000 were Nigerian.
 Olurin was determined to force Charles Taylor onto the defensive.
 His aggressive tactics were militarily successful, forcing the NPFL to open negotiations by July 1993, although he was accused of showing favoritism to certain Liberian political groups.

 Later career

-On 9 March 2002, Tunji Olurin was elected as the President of the Yewa Group (YG), formed to develop Yewaland in Ogun State.
+On 9 March 2002, Tunji Olurin was elected President of the Yewa Group (YG), formed to develop Yewaland in Ogun State.